-One great aspect of modern bathrooms is the opportunity to use statement-making color.
+One great aspect of colorful modern bathrooms is the opportunity to make a design statement

-And when big color is used to pump up techno or very stylish bathroom features, the results can be as show stopping as these two concept baths.
+When big color is used to pump up stylish bathroom features, the results can be as show stopping as these two concept baths.
 Wainscots and moldings would look extreme in a hue as loaded as shocking pink [top].
-But on shiny, flat surfaces like an accent wall and tub surround, it frames and highlights the white tub.
-In this case, that’s purposeful because Kohler calls this a VibrAcoustic hydrotherapy tub — which combines color lighting with a complex sound system that amplifies music in the room and uses the same music to create sound waves in the water.
+But to express the techno aspect of Kohler’s VibrAcoustic hydrotherapy tub, the hot hue and shiny, flat surfaces help make the point.
+The tub combines color lighting with a complex sound system that amplifies music in the room and uses the same music or other audio to create sound waves in the water.
+It hooks up to an MP3 player, a smartphone or tablet.
 This tub gives new meaning to the phrase “ya feel me?”

-Recently, a reader left a comment asking whether it would look good to use pennyrounds tiles on a wall and then continue them across the floor.
-This bath does just that with medium-scale subway tiles.
+Recently, a reader left a comment asking whether it would look good to use penny round tiles on a wall and then continue them across the floor.
+This colorful modern bathroom does just that with medium-scale subway tiles.
 Painting the ceilings and walls in the same lime-green hue as the glass bricks makes it feel a bit like a cocoon.
-Though I may be focused on the color (how could I not be — I adore this acid green) the glitz is used to set off the Hydro Rail shower column – a type of super-practical shower head that can be raised, lowered or detached to use as a hand shower.
+Though I may be focused on the color — how could I not be?
+I adore this acid green — the glitz is used to set off the Hydro Rail shower column – a type of super-practical shower head that can be raised, lowered or detached to use as a hand shower.

 Another view of the bath space focuses on the vanity and shows a bit of the supernal glass-tile floor but also supports my idea that wall color is the most transformational element in any living space.